rtbrick/bngblaster/docsrc/sources/index.rst

 You can use the included traffic generator for forwarding verification, QoS testing or to measure convergence times.
 The traffic generator supports millions of separate tracked flows.
-This allows you to verify every single forwarding state of a full feed internet routing table.
+This allows you to verify every single forwarding state of a full-feed internet routing table.
 You can also send traffic to every single QoS queue of your service edge router.

 The BNG Blaster is used by leading network operators, network hard- and software vendors.